 Source: The Creative Group survey of more than 400 U.S. advertising and marketing executives

 2. How much are others making?

-It would be uncouth to poll your future colleagues about their wages, but you can consult resources like The Creative Group Salary Guide to see what creative professionals with your skills and experience are earning.
+It would be uncouth to poll your future colleagues about their wages, but you can consult resources like the Robert Half Salary Guide to see what creative professionals with your skills and experience are earning.
 Having this information can help you gauge whether the posted salary range or an actual offer is laughable, on target or outstanding.